 One of the confusing aspects of understanding the Kemetic system is not recognizing the basic principles and the framework in which they operate.

 A framework is simply a way to organize information.
 The one leg of Ptah and Ausar is based on a framework.
 It becomes a clue as to how you should interpret the symbols no matter where they are in stories and myths.
 The Kemetic/Egyptian system is one of the most organized and consistent spiritual science systems you will ever come across.
-But you must look at the system as an organized science of knowledge and not a religion.
+But you must look at the system as an organized science of knowledge and not a religion, or a primitive group of people unable to comprehend the deep metaphysical concepts.
+The truth is the Kemetic spiritual science is extremely sophisticated and nuanced.

 Science is based on observation and experimentation.
 Religion is based on belief and superstition.
 With religion, rational and logical thinking has to be suspended in order to accept ideas on “faith.”
 That was never the case in the African spiritual system.
 Logic was never at odds with science.